Finsbury Growth & Income Trust PLC Announces Share Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Finsbury Gwth & Inc Shs ( (GB:FGT) ) has provided an announcement.
+The latest update is out from Finsbury Gwth & Inc Shs ( (GB:FGT) ).

-Finsbury Growth & Income Trust PLC, a company involved in financial services, has announced the repurchase of 160,000 of its own shares at a price of 929.41 pence per share.
-This transaction increases the total number of shares held in treasury to 84,275,441, while the total number of voting rights in the company now stands at 140,715,862, which shareholders can use for calculating their interests in accordance with regulatory guidelines.
+Finsbury Growth & Income Trust PLC has announced the purchase of 210,000 of its own shares at a price of 859.06 pence per share, which will be held in treasury.
+This transaction increases the total number of shares held in treasury to 95,531,779, and the total number of voting rights available to shareholders is now 129,459,524.
+This move may impact shareholder calculations of voting rights and reflects the company’s strategic approach to managing its share capital.

 Spark’s Take on GB:FGT Stock